 We believe that access to quality education is the key to breaking the cycle of poverty.
 Help contribute towards children’s education and provide them hope for a brighter future.

 Location can keep children from school.
 Children from rural areas are more than twice as likely to be out of primary school than those from urban areas.

 Schools in rural areas are often poorly maintained, with poor sanitation facilities.
 Classrooms are dark and roofs may leak when it rains.

 Poor Quality of Education

-53 percent of primary school age children who cannot go to school are girls.
-They are at a disadvantage as cultural norms often dictate that they should stay home and help with household chores.
+129 million girls around the world are out of school.
+They are at a disadvantage as cultural norms often dictate that they should stay home and help with household chores3.